 Language and Culture lessons can be a bit dry.
 Interactive tools are not as flash as some competitors.
 Initial purchase price might seem steep.

-If you're interested in learning and understanding the building blocks of Italian, but you "zone out" with those long-winded textbook-style explanations...
+If you're interested in learning and understanding the building blocks of the Italian language, but you "zone out" with those long-winded textbook-style explanations...
 Ouino Italian might be just what you need.

 What sets Ouino Italian apart is how empowering it is — even for people who might be nervous about learning grammar.
 Each larger topic is broken into tiny modules, often covering just a small handful of words each.
 It's very easy to digest and remember the language this way, and the small modules make it a doddle to complete a couple of lessons over your morning coffee.